NaeemK1188/CookingWizard.AI/README.md

 ## How it works
 ---

-Explore the **CookingWizard.AI** and begin your cooking journey in just few steps!!!
+Explore the **CookingWizard.AI** app and begin your cooking journey in just few steps!!!

 ### 🍚 Access the Application
  - Click the demo link above.
- - Sign in as a guest or sign-up.
+ - Sign in as a guest or sign up as a new user.

 ### 🍛 Navigate to the Dashboard
-  - Click the three bars icon on the top left corner to open the side drawer.
+  - Click the three-bar icon on the top left corner to open the side drawer.
-  - Click NewRecipe to add your prompt for the ingredients.
+  - Click New Recipe to add your prompt as ingredients.

 ### 🍣 Save & Preserve Recipes
-  - Click the save Icon under the prompt box to save your recipe with generated image from AI.
+  - Click the save icon under the prompt box to save your recipe with generated image from AI.

 ### 🍝 Discover Your Generated Recipes
-  - Navigate to the dashboard by clicking again on the three bars icon
+  - Navigate to the dashboard by clicking again on the three-bar icon
-  - Click Your Recipes, then click again on the recipe title to view generated recipe with a generic image from AI
+  - Click Your Recipes, then click on the recipe's title to view generated recipe with a generic image from AI

 ### 🍱 Refresh your Pantry
   - Navigate to your Recipes by navigating to your recipes
-  - Click the trash icon alongside the recipe's title to delete the generated recipe
+  - Click the trash icon next to the recipe's title to delete the generated recipe

-**Start Cooking like pro and create your personalized recipes** 🍜
+**Start cooking like pro and create your personalized recipes** 🍜

 ## ✨ Features